retf/Boost.Application/README.md

 A special thanks to Vicente J. Botet Escriba that helped a lot on all areas of this lib.

 Thanks to Benjamin Dieckmann for global_context implementation.<br>
-Thanks to Rodrigo Madera (RM of Boost.Application)
+Thanks to Rodrigo Madera (RM of Boost.Application).<br>
+Thanks to Antony Polukhin for improvements on plug-in system module (shared_library).

 ### Contact